Scholarchep/Syriatel-customer-churn/README.md

 ## Modeling
-Various models are created using logistic regression, decision tree, random forest and XGBoost algorithms.
-Hyperparameter tuning is applied to decision tree, random forest and XGBoost algorithms.<br>
+Various models are created using logistic regression, decision tree and random forest algorithms.
+Hyperparameter tuning is applied to ldecision tree and random forest algorithms.<br>
 A pipeline is used to prevent data leakage.
 Data is scaled in the pipeline.